tejohnso/turtle/README.md

-turtle
+Turtle
 ======

-A turtle collision algorithm test
+A turtle path collision algorithm test

 Continuously tests one algorithm against another and stops on inconsistent answers.